GatmanVitalie/GatmanVitalie/README.md

 - 👋 Hi, I’m @GatmanVitalie
-- 👀 I’m interested in GameDevelopment and Simulations
+- 👀 I’m interested in GameDevelopment and Competitve Programing
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++ and Pascal(for school)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project you want
 - 📫 How to reach me ...

 <!---